A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Simplified spatial+ approach

-The spatial+ method \citep{Dupont2022} is a two step procedure designed to reduce bias in univariate spatial models by eliminating the spatial dependence of the covariates.
+The spatial+ method~\citep{Dupont2022} is a two-step procedure designed to reduce bias in the fixed effect estimates of univariate spatial models by eliminating the spatial dependence of the covariates.
 The first step consists in fitting a spatial model to the covariate to remove the spatial dependence.
 Then, in the second step, the spatial model is fitted replacing the covariate by the residuals obtained in the first step.
-Here, we modify the spatial+ procedure to remove the spatial dependence of the covariate and fit the model in a one single step procedure.
-In fact, we will extend the spatial+ approach to the multivariate framework.
+Here, we modify the spatial+ procedure to remove the spatial dependence of the covariate in a simpler way, avoiding fitting a spatial model to the covariate.
+We also extend the spatial+ approach to the multivariate framework.

 Let us consider the following univariate spatial disease mapping model where, conditional on the relative risk $r_i$, the number of counts in a given area $i=1,\ldots,n$, is assumed to follow a Poisson distribution